thinkst/opencanary/docs/alerts/webhook.md

 }
 ```

-Webhooks can also be configured to post Slack or Microsoft Teams channels.
+Webhooks can also be configured to post to Slack or Microsoft Teams channels.

 In both cases, only the following required configuration options are allowed: